KDE/kronometer/README.md

 Changelog
 ---------
+v0.9.0
+* Times saved on XML files instead of binary files.
+* Fixed bug on aborting a file opening.

 v0.8.0
 * Added *Edit* menu with the ability to copy current stopwatch time to clipboard
 * Color settings: choose stopwatch display background/text color